BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Conclusions

 \section{Conclusions}

-We propose the \textit{BetaZero} belief-state planning algorithm for POMDPs; designed to learn from offline experience to inform online decisions.
+We propose the \textit{BetaZero} belief-state planning algorithm for POMDPs; designed to learn from \textit{offline} experience to inform \textit{online} decisions.
 Planning in belief space explicitly handles state uncertainty and learning offline approximations to replace heuristics enables effective online planning in long-horizon POMDPs.
-BetaZero can also scale to larger problems where certain heuristics break down.
-Results suggest that BetaZero can solve large-scale POMDPs and learns to plan in belief space using zero heuristics.
+Although belief-space planning incurs expensive belief updates in the tree search, we address the limited search budget used in practice by incorporating all information available in the search tree to (a) train the policy vector target (using the $Q$-weighted visit counts), and (b) sample from the policy network during action progressive widening to prioritize promising actions.
+Stochastic belief-state transitions in MCTS are addressed using \textit{progressive widening} and we test a belief representation of summary statistics to allow beliefs as input to the value and policy network.
+Results indicate that BetaZero scales to larger problems where certain heuristics break down and, as a result, can solve large-scale POMDPs by learning to plan in belief space using zero heuristics.

+\paragraph{Limitations.} It is standard for POMDP planning algorithms to assume known models but this may limit the applicability to certain problems where reinforcement learning may be better suited.
+We chose a simplified belief representation to allow for further research innovations in using other parametric and non-parametric representations.
+Other limitations include compute resource requirements for training neural networks and parallelizing MCTS simulations.
+We designed BetaZero to use a single GPU for training and to scale based on available CPUs.
+Certain POMDPs may not require this training burden, especially when known heuristics perform well.
+BetaZero is useful for long-horizon, high-dimensional POMDPs but may be unnecessary when offline training is computationally limited.
+BetaZero is designed for problems where the simulation cost is the dominating factor compared to offline training time.